DrawingExceptionMode¶

 public enum DrawingExceptionMode

-Inheritance Object → ValueType → Enum → DrawingExceptionMode
+Inheritance object → ValueType → Enum → DrawingExceptionMode

-Implements IComparable, IFormattable, IConvertible
+Implements IComparable, ISpanFormattable, IFormattable, IConvertible

 Fields¶